‘Tension is who you think you should be. Relaxation is who you are.’

 Curious about the origins of the phrase the bee’s knees?
 Love a good ramble through the etymology of a swear word?
 Us too!
 That’s why we’re big fans of The Allusionist.
 This delightful podcast is hosted by language fanatic Helen Zaltzman (who previously co-hosted podcast Answer Me This!), and each episode provides a witty, informative romp through one of the many treasures of the English language.

 In ancient times, every country and continent had its own source of writing material, from birch bark in India to polished animal skins in Europe.
 But we credit the origins of paper to the ancient Egyptians and the swampy papyrus plant.

 Today, wild papyrus plants are a rarity in Egypt, but during ancient civilisation they were abundant and thus, great providers.
 They were used for food and practical wares (baskets, sails), but paper is perhaps their best-known use.
 Ancient Egyptians laid strips of plant pith side by side, added another layer on top, pounded them together, and dried them with clay.
-There’s a reason that movies set in deserts often feature crispy, brown scrolls brightly inked — papyrus documents fared well in the arid air.
-Exhibit A: long scrolls of cultural wisdom from around 1500 BC have been found intact and readable.
+There’s a reason that movies set in deserts often feature crispy, brown, legible scrolls — papyrus documents fared well in the arid air.

 Papyrus continued to be used as a source of writing material by the Romans and the Greeks.
 In fact, the word papyrus (‘paper’) is Greek, and the Greek word for papyrus pith is biblos — the root of bibliography and bible.